Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Related Work

-In short, LENC is the first framework to leverage the advantages of both CKD and CL in a fully task-agnostic manner.
-LENC participants can exchange knowledge entirely autonomously, dynamically and in perpetuity, while being deployed, across multiple independent tasks and with unlabeled, raw test data points as their only input.
+In short, among multi-node CKD protocols, LENC uniquely combines CKD, CL and autonomous teacher discovery in a task-agnostic manner.
+LENC participants can be dynamically assigned teacher/student roles and exchange knowledge entirely autonomously and in perpetuity, while being deployed, across multiple independent tasks and with unlabelled, raw test data points as their only input.
+LENC generalizes and extends the functionalities of existing advanced node communities, minimizing the need for manual human intervention even in the presence of multiple unknown tasks.